PHPCSStandards/PHPCSStandards.github.io/wiki/Customisable-Sniff-Properties.md

 requiredSpacesAfterOpen   | int  | 0       | 1.5.2
 requiredSpacesBeforeClose | int  | 0       | 1.5.2

-This sniff checks that `foreach` strucures have the correct padding inside their bracketed statement.
+This sniff checks that `foreach` structures have the correct padding inside their bracketed statement.
 By default, the sniff ensures there are zero spaces following the opening bracket, and zero spaces preceding the closing bracket, as shown in the following code snippet:

 ```php
 foreach ($foo as $bar) {